 Physical activity

 Physical inactivity is a significant, independent risk factor for a range of long term health conditions.
 Adult physical inactivity is now identified as the fourth leading risk factor for global mortality.
 In the UK this equates to an average of 17% of all-cause mortality deaths per year and reduces life expectancy by 3-5 years.
-It is estimated that 28% of the Kent population is inactive.

 Some of the reports on this page may not be suitable for users for assistive technology.
 Request an accessible format .